PhD Course Listings as they appear in the UT Graduate Catalog:

 Description (online practicum): Online teaching experience under the supervision of a faculty teaching mentor.
 Use of appropriate technology to demonstrate independent online teaching and student assessment.

-680: Professional Development for Social Work Scholars (2 credits)
+680: Professional Development for Social Work Scholars II (2 credits)

 Description: Preparing for a tenure-track faculty job, including job searches and the interviewing process, networking for professional development, and skills for transitioning to a successful academic career.